 How to get the Project management template for Excel

-- Download the template and follow the instructions within to get started.
+- Follow the instructions below to get started.

 How to use the Project management template for Excel